 Restricting Image Registries

-In this section, you will see how Kyverno can help you run secure container workloads by restricting the Image Registries that can be used in your cluster.
+In this section, we'll explore how Kyverno can help you run secure container workloads by restricting the image registries that can be used in your cluster.

-As seen in previous labs, you can run Pods with images from any available registry, so run a sample Pod using the default registry that points to docker.io.
+As demonstrated in previous labs, you can deploy workloads with images from any available registry.
+Let's start by creating a sample Deployment using the default registry, which points to docker.io:

-In this case, it was just an nginx base image being pulled from the Public Registry.
-A bad actor could pull any vulnerable image and run on the EKS Cluster, exploiting resources allocated in the cluster.
+In this case, we've referenced a basic nginx image from the public registry.
+However, a malicious actor could potentially deploy a vulnerable image and run it on the EKS cluster, potentially exploiting the cluster's resources.

-Next, as a best practice you'll define a policy that will restrict the use of any unauthorized Image Registry, and rely only on specified Trusted Registries.
+To implement best practices, we'll define a policy that restricts the use of unauthorized image registries and relies only on specified trusted registries.

-In this lab, you will be using Amazon ECR Public Gallery as the Trusted Registry, blocking any containers that use Images hosted in other registries to run.
-Below is a sample Kyverno Policy to restrict the image pull for this use-case.
+For this lab, we'll use the Amazon ECR Public Gallery as our trusted registry, blocking any Deployments that reference images hosted in other registries.
+Here's a sample Kyverno policy to restrict image pulling for this use case:

 apiVersion: kyverno.io/v1